 Choreographed by George Balanchine, the genre of dance performed in Agon is neo-classical, yet the music finds Igor Stravinsky returning to his avant-garde roots.
 Fans of The Firebird, Frank Zappa and Arnold Schoenberg will rejoice; fans of The Rake’s Progress may be disappointed.

 Symphony No. 11 in G Minor (“The Year 1905”)

 Composer: Dmitri Shostakovich

-Dmitri Shostakovich’s Eleventh Symphony approaches the Russian Revolution of 1905 with the same spirit as Sergei Eisenstein’s 1925 silent film, Battleship Potemkin — over-the-top and full of spectacle, yet undeniably powerful.
-Shostakovich drew influence from Modest Mussorgsky to convey the distinctly Russian struggle heard in the chaotic music, a montage of clashing moods.
+Dmitri Shostakovich’s Eleventh Symphony approaches the Russian Revolution of 1905 with the same spirit as Sergei Eisenstein’s 1925 silent film, Battleship Potemkin: over-the-top and full of spectacle, yet undeniably powerful.
+It’s a montage of clashing moods.
+Shostakovich drew influence from Modest Mussorgsky to convey the Russian spirit heard in the chaotic music.